Cosmos Staking Guide 2025: Complete

 - Wallet Security: Risk of private key compromise

-- Smart Contract Risk: Bugs in staking contracts
+- Smart Contract Risk: Bugs in delegation contracts

 - Network Upgrades: Potential issues during hard forks